alexkantas/PhpMySqlQueryBuilder/README.md

 ```
 and returns a `PDO`

+<a name="info"></a>
+## Info

+I created this Query Builder for learning purposes and to have it as bootstrap in my applictions

+I'm actually not suggesting you to use it, since there are a lot of reacher implementations

+Of course if you like it, you can use it free under [MIT licence](LICENCE.txt).

+<a name="usage-expamples"></a>
 ## Usage examples

 Let's say we've got the following table

+<a name="user-table"></a>
 ##### user
 | id | employee_id | user_type | username | password |
 | -: | -: | - | - | - |